seanmcilroy29/vfa_process_and_procedures/docs/04_membership.md

   </tbody>
 </table>

+## Governance

+## Steering Committee
+The Steering Committee is the body that is responsible for governing the Projec
+>Details to be added after Charter has been Approved
+>
+## Working Group(s) (WG)
+>Details to be added after Charter has been Approved

 ## Members
 * Members MUST read the Project documentation (e.g., contribution guidelines, readme, and release planning file) before attempting to submit an [Issue](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/creating-an-issue) or [Pull Request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
 * Members are not allowed to [fork](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/forking-and-cloning-gists#forking-gists) a project to build a feature that has been rejected by the Working Group